-The death of a loved one can be difficult as well as painful.
-There are many questions as well as many details to try and arrange.
-At Grace there are two things we believe that are important during times of grief.
+The death of a loved one can be painful and difficult.
+There are many questions, as well as many details to arrange.
+At Grace, there are two things we believe are important during times of grief.
 First, a community provides support, love, and encouragement to each other and especially to the immediate family of the one who has died.
-Secondly, God’s Word offers peace to those who are grieving and assurance in the free gift of eternal life promised to all those who believe in Jesus.
+Second, God’s Word offers peace to those who are grieving and assurance in the free gift of eternal life that is promised to all who believe in Jesus.

-Our care for the journey of grief includes support from our pastors, staff, and lay leaders before, during, and after your loved one’s funeral/memorial/graveside.
-You may click below to view answers to some of the most frequently asked questions regarding that care.
+Our care for the journey of grief includes support from our pastors, staff, and lay leaders before, during, and after your loved one’s funeral/memorial/graveside service.
+You may scroll below to view answers to some of the most frequently asked questions regarding this care.

 Funerals and Memorials

-The first step in receiving this care and some direction is to make a phone call to Cynthia Jackson @ 817-271-1626.
+The first step in receiving this care is to make a phone call to Cynthia Jackson at 817-274-1626.
 May the Peace of God which transcends all understanding be with you and your family during this difficult time.

 Will family or friends be permitted to speak at the funeral service?

-Public speaking is a challenging task even in normal situations.
-Public speaking at a funeral is even more challenging.
-The emotions of the day will feel even more powerful than they do now.
-For this reason, we discourage Eulogies during the Funeral Service.
-Instead, we suggest that these Eulogies be shared at the reception, as it is a more appropriate time and setting for the free sharing of memories.
+Public speaking is a challenging task in normal situations.
+Speaking at a funeral is even more challenging.
+The emotions of the day will feel more powerful as you draw closer to the service.
+For this reason, we discourage eulogies during the funeral service.
+Instead, we suggest that these eulogies be shared at the reception.
+It is a more appropriate time and setting for the free sharing of memories.
 As an option, reading scripture during the service is a meaningful way for family or friends to participate in the service.

 Can we include our loved one’s favorite songs?

 In keeping with the list above, the function of the songs selected are to remind us of biblical truths.
 Those songs that do not meet this standard, and yet are important to the family for sentimental reasons, are encouraged to be used at the reception or during a memorial video that may be played during the reception.